Caick1000/easier_ura/README.md

 #### Steps to install this script in the server:

-1 - Check the python version using 'python --version' command (no quotes)
+1 - Check the python version using `python --version`

 2 - Install pip doing these commands/steps: